 Last year I led a group of men in a study of Francis Schaeffer’s classic Genesis in Space and Time, and Lee Strobel’s excellent The Case for a Creator.
 It is vital that we be aware of the importance of the biblical doctrine of creation.
-Also see the excellent chapter on creation in Doctrine, by Mark Driscoll and Gerry Breshears.
 Here are some significant thoughts from writer and thinker Al Mohler about the importance of this issue:

 No Buzzing Little Fly — Why the Creation-Evolution Debate is So Important